core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Creating a Topic {#topic-create}

-A client can add a new topics to a collection of topics by submitting an initial representation of the topic resource (see {{topic-resource-representation}}) in a POST request to the topic collection URI.
+A client can add a new topic to a collection of topics by submitting an initial representation of the topic resource (see {{topic-resource-representation}}) in a POST request to the topic collection URI.
 The request MUST specify at least a subset of the topic properties in {{topic-properties}}, namely: "topic-name" and "resource-type".

 Please note that the topic will _not_ be fully created until a publisher has published some data to it (See {{topic-lifecycle}}).